 How does a visitor management system help capture visitor data?

 A visitor management system (VMS) captures visitor data efficiently and securely through digital tools that streamline the check-in process and automate data collection.
-Here’s how it works:
+A modern VMS goes beyond simple data capture, standardizing, securing, and automating how visitor information is collected across every location.

 - Digital check-in process.
 Visitors use kiosks, tablets, or their smartphones to enter their details, such as name, contact info, and reason for visiting.